ExampleTeam2/lost-and-found/deliverables/240310_Proposal & Commitment/Proposal_group_ExampleTeam.md

 Our goal is to training with small batch sizes locally (also to test our training pipeline), but for the actual training (which are more intense) to use a Cloud Service.
 But we are not sure now, which cloud service to use.
 We will do also a cost and performance comparison before decide which cloud service to use.
-All DQA will be done locally.
+All DQA will be done locally on our pc.